Michael is a Registered Fitness Professional and Tai Chi Qigong Instructor.

 Qigong is for Self Healing

 Qigong is pronounced Chee Kung.
 Chi means energy and Gong means cultivation therefore Qigong is the art of energy cultivation.
-Archeological evidence for Qigong in China dates all the way back to 5000 BC.
+Archaeological evidence for Qigong in China dates all the way back to 5000 BC.
 When Qigong is practiced regularly with gentle slow movements, controlled breathing and intention, healing can occur and at the very least good health is maintained.
 Qigong is suitable for all ages and is usually done standing and can be done seated or even lying down.

 What is the difference between Tai Chi and Qigong?

 Tai Chi and Qigong are both practised for exercise and health but are quite different.
-Tai Chi is rooted in martial arts and has health and wellness qualities but Medical Qigong is specifically targeted towards healing.
+Tai Chi is rooted in martial arts and has health and wellness qualities but Medical Qigong is specifically targeted towards health and healing.
+Tai Chi is a part of Qigong and Qigong is an integral part of Traditional Chinese Medicine.
 Qigong is usually much easier to learn and perform than Tai Chi.

 How does Tai Chi Qigong Work?

-The slow gentle physical movements of Qigong combined with the breath and mindfulness can bring the practitioner out of an overactive thinking mind and bring the body into the parasympathetic(relaxed) state where the body's natural healing mechanism can do its work.
+The slow gentle physical movements of Qigong synchronised with the breath can bring the practitioner out of the stress mode and bring the body and mind into a parasympathetic(relaxed) state where the body's natural healing mechanism can do its work.
+Qigong can also be called a Meditation in Motion.

-Some of the businesses and organisations that have had Tai Chi Qigong Sessions with Michael: Casey Council (Bunjil Place), BMW Head Office Mulgrave, Estia Health, ATO Australian Tax Office, Dr Zenaidy Castro, YMCA Dandenong Oasis, Australian Croatian Community Services, Springvale Neighbourhood House, Mind Australia, Armenian Social Support Group, Balla Balla Community Center, Lexington Gardens Retirement Village, Springers Leisure Center, AMES Australia & New Zealand and Element Health Club.
+Some of the businesses and organisations that have had Tai Chi Qigong Sessions with Michael: Action on Disability within Ethnic Communities Inc. (ADEC), City of Boroondara, Casey Council (Bunjil Place), BMW Head Office Mulgrave, Estia Health, ATO Australian Tax Office, Dr Zenaidy Castro, YMCA Dandenong Oasis, Australian Croatian Community Services, Springvale Neighbourhood House, Mind Australia, Armenian Social Support Group, Balla Balla Community Center, Lexington Gardens Retirement Village, Springers Leisure Center, AMES Australia & New Zealand, Chisholm Institute, Element Health Club, Cranbourne West Community Hub, Hallam Community Learning Centre, AMCS Endeavour Hills, Box Hill Institute, Melbourne Polytechnic, Grow2Be and Victorian Planning Authority.

 Online Tai Chi Qigong Classes for all countries